Fair Processing Notice

 How long I will keep your information

 I review my data retention periods regularly and will only hold your personal data for as long as is necessary for the relevant activity, or as required by law, or as set out in any relevant contract I have with you.
-Data will be destroyed six years after from our last point of contact, as necessary under contract law.

 You have the right at any time to: